HHH-GH/image-to-movie/README.md

 ## What is the plan

-1. Copy all ~2,000 of Little H’s selfies from my phone
+1. Copy all ~2,000 (edit: nearly 6,000) of Little H’s selfies from my phone
 2. Use Windows File Browser to sort them by "Date Taken"
 3. Rename them all like `0001.JPG`, `0002.jpg` because:
 	- FFmpeg/ImageMagick probably won’t like files with spaces